OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

     :align: center

 OK!
 Your VM should be up and running switfly.
 Check the console icon to access your VM through VMRC within Sunstone.

+Now you can proceed to :ref:`Operations Basics <operation_basics>` to launch an edge cluster on a public cloud provider.